Loan Closer Salary

 Common Career Paths for Loan Closer

 Loan Closers may not see large compensation differences if they transition into an upper-level role such as Mortgage Loan Closer.
 Mortgage Loan Closers on average make about as much as Loan Closers do.
-Loan Closers most frequently advance into Mortgage Loan Processor and Closer roles even though the median salaries are $8K lower and $7K lower, respectively.
+Many Loan Closers choose to become Mortgage Loan Processors and Closers as their careers advance.
+However, folks in those positions report median salaries of $8K less and $7K less, respectively.

 Loan Closer Job Listings